kw3002/Final_datastudio/README.md

             (https://www.fdic.gov/analysis/household-survey/2009/2009appendix.pdf)
             Table A-12 Underbanked Households and Their Demographic Characteristics, p.58

- (c) rate of unbanked households that cannot afford a bank account for financial reasons:
+ (c) rate of unbanked households that cannot afford a bank account for financial reasons: In this analysis, households that answered "Bank Account Fees Are Too High," "Bank Account Fees Are Too Unpredictable," or "Don't Have Enough Money" are counted as households that cannot afford a bank account for financial reasons.

    2019 data: How America Banks: Household Use of Banking and Financial Services 2019 FDIC Survey Appendix Tables
             (https://www.fdic.gov/analysis/household-survey/2019appendix.pdf)